Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 3

 Adrien, baptized at the Vermilionville church, Lafayette Parish, age 7 months, in December 1839, married fellow Acadian Azéma Trahan at the Abbeville church, Vermilion Parish, in February 1858.
-Their son Cleopha was born near Abbeville in February 1859, and Osea in April 1861.
+Their son Cléopha was born near Abbeville in February 1859, Osea in April 1861, and Auguste in May 1866.
+Adrien may have remarried to Isabelle François and settled near New Iberia, on lower Bayou Teche, in the late 1860s.

 4

-Joseph le jeune, born near Abbeville, Vermilion Parish, in September 1845, married French Creole Marie Sylvanie Langlinais at the Abbeville church, Vermilion Parish, between April and September 1864.
+Joseph le jeune, born near Abbeville, Vermilion Parish, in September 1845, married French Creole Marie Sylvanie, called Sylvanie, Langlinais at the Abbeville church, Vermilion Parish, between April and September 1864.

 5

-Édouard, third and youngest son of Joseph Brasseaux and Théodose Gautreaux, born at St.-Gabriel on the river in March 1803, followed his older brothera and a sister to the western prairies and married Arsene, also called Jacinte, another daughter of Jean Dugas, at the Vermilionville church, Lafayette Parish, in July 1826.
-In November 1850, the federal census taker in St. Martin Parish counted a single slave--a 30-year-old black male--on Edouard Brusseus's farm; this may have been Édouard Brasseaux.
-Edouard died in Lafayette Parish in April 1855; the priest who recorded his burial said that Edouard was 50 years old when he died, but he was 52; his succession record was filed at the Vermilionville courthouse the following June.
+Édouard, third and youngest son of Joseph Brasseaux and Théodose Gautreaux, born at St.-Gabriel on the river in March 1803, followed his older brothera and a sister to the western prairies and married Arsene, also called Jacinte, another daughter of Jean Dugas and Madeleine Sonnier, at the Vermilionville church, Lafayette Parish, in July 1826.
+In November 1850, the federal census taker in St. Martin Parish counted a single slave--a 30-year-old black male--on Édouard Brusseus's farm; this may have been Édouard Brasseaux. Édouard died in Lafayette Parish in April 1855; the priest who recorded his burial said that Édouard was age 50 years old when he died, but he was 52; his succession was filed at the Vermilionville courthouse the following June.

 1

-Older son Adam, baptized at the Vermilionville church, Lafayette Parish, age 15 days, in February 1836, married Alida, daughter of French Creole Narcisse Begnaud, at the Vermilionville church, Lafayette Parish, in June 1856.
-Adam died by March 1863, when his succession record was filed at the Vermilionville courthouse; he would have been only 27 years old that year.
+Older son Adam, baptized at the Vermilionville church, Lafayette Parish, age 15 days, in February 1836, married Alida, daughter of Narcisse Begnaud and Hortence Patin, at the Vermilionville church, Lafayette Parish, in June 1856.
+Adam died by March 1863, when his succession record was filed at the Vermilionville courthouse; he would have been age 27 that year.
 One wonders if he died in Confederate service.

 2

 Younger son Pierre was baptized at the Vermilionville church, Lafayette Parish, age 2 months, in May 1839.
-During the War Between the States, Pierre served as a sergeant, private, and corporal in Company F of the 18th Regiment Louisiana Infantry, a front-line unit raised in Lafayette Parish that fought in Tennessee, Mississippi, and Louisiana, and in Company I of the Consolidated 18th Regiment and Yellow Jackets Battalion Louisiana Infantry, which fought in Louisiana.
+During the War of 1861-65, Pierre served as a sergeant, private, and corporal in Company F of the 18th Regiment Louisiana Infantry, raised in Lafayette Parish, which fought in Tennessee, Mississippi, Alabama, and Louisiana, and in Company I of the Consolidated 18th Regiment and Yellow Jackets Battalion Louisiana Infantry, which fought in Louisiana.
 Pierre enlisted in October 1861 and was appointed fourth sergeant of his company.
 After the Battle of Shiloh, Tennessee, in April 1862, he reported sick "to the interior" and served as a nurse at Jackson, Mississippi, for the next several months.
 He was reduced to the ranks in August 1862 and captured at the Battle of Labadieville, in Assumption Parish, the following October.
 He was back with his company in January 1863 but was absent sick again two months later, this time in a hospital at New Iberia.
 He was promoted to second corporal in the summer of 1863 and to first corporal a few months later.
 He was still with his unit in early 1864 and probably fought in the Red River Campaign in the spring of 1864.

 ~